[Deadline to Apply: October 15, 2021, 11:59PM PST]

-- Provides scholarships and support to youth who have experienced homelessness to ensure their completion of a post-secondary education program;
+- Provides scholarships to youth who have experienced homelessness to ensure their completion of a post-secondary education program.

 - Offers young people meaningful opportunities to engage in advocacy, while providing sustained support services to help ensure graduation and success in life.

-- Trip to a national awards ceremony (travel and expenses included)
+- A trip to a national awards ceremony (travel and expenses included).

-- Second gathering in Washington, DC, 2 years after the initial scholarship award (travel and expenses included)
+- Second gathering in Washington, DC, one year after the initial scholarship award (all expenses included).

 Who Should Apply?